zAbuQasem/MyNotes/DEVOPS/Kubernetes/Kubectl cheatsheet.md

 # Start minikube with virtualbox driver
 minikube start --driver=virtualbox

+# If you faced some issues related to VTS on windows 11 (while it's enabled)
+minikube start --no-vtx-check --driver virtualbox
 ```
 > **Important Notes**:
 > - On failure run `minikube delete && minikube start` if it didn't work then follow the traceback instructions